 German Shepherd Crate

-Before doing crate training, let’s first find out what kind of crate that your dog need.
+Before doing crate training, let’s first find out what kind of crate that your dog needs.
 There are several types of crates available for German Shepherd: the collapsible wire mesh type, the plastic vari-kennel, and the wooden box

-It is really up to you which type that you want to buy, however here are some basic guidelines:
+It is really up to you which type you want to buy, however here are some basic guidelines:

 - The ground needs to be soft and comfortable.
 It should have cloth, towel or blanket.